-The name Triệu Thị Trinh has a few sounds that don’t exist in English (plus Vietnamese is a tonal language).
-You could probably get pretty close by pronouncing it as “Jeu Tea Gin/Chin”.
+The name Triệu Thị Trinh has a few sounds that don’t exist in English.
+You can probably get pretty close by pronouncing it as “Jeu Tea Gin/Chin”.
 It can also be translated into Chinese as Zhao Shi Zheng and in Korean Cho/Jo Sa Jung.
-Thanks to Sa’s comment below for the correction!
+(Thank you to Sa for commenting with a better transliteration.)

 Trieu Thi Trinh, also called Lady Trieu (Bà Triệu) or Triệu Ẩu (趙嫗), was born in a small village in Vietnam.
 She was orphaned as a toddler and lived with her brother.